qualityshepherd/brine/assets/posts/southern_coast.md

 Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Yearning, Hopeful`).
 They can name every pool, predict the weather by the reeds' sway, and find paths where others see only mire.
 Yde guides herb-seekers and the occasional northern merchant, while the purple bog orchids that grow near their operation fetch a fine price—though Pete never picks the ones with silver stems.

-**1604 Silverline Point**
-Natural stone piers stretch into deep water where massive silverline bass school.
+**1604 Silverline Point** Natural stone piers stretch into deep water where massive silverline bass school.
 The best fishing spot on the coast—half your catch goes to the marsh folk's community stew pot.

-**1605 The Last Garden**
-A small cottage and garden somehow survive amid ash and char.
+**1605 The Last Garden** A small cottage and garden somehow survive amid ash and char.
 Fresh vegetables still grow in tidy rows, untouched by blight.
 A scarecrow wearing a copper nail necklace stands watch.
 Ursula Mayfield (`Green-thumb, Aunt, Songbird`) tends the garden and shares her turnips with anyone who'll listen to her stories.

-**1606 Dragon's Message**
-Scorched trees ooze black sap, their branches stripped bare.
+**1606 Dragon's Message** Scorched trees ooze black sap, their branches stripped bare.
 Massive claw marks score the cliffs.
 The Boat Hag's own skiff lies shattered on the rocks, her copper nails scattered in the sand.

-**1703 Archer's Ridge**
-Steep cliffs where archers made their stand.
+**1703 Archer's Ridge** Steep cliffs where archers made their stand.
 Centuries of storms have exposed arrow shafts in the clay - all pointing to a lighthouse foundation that only shows at low tide.

-### HEXTRAS

-The following hex/encounters can be used as random situations throughout the Southern Coast as the GM requires.

-1. **Shadow Walker** A robed woman sits cross-legged in sand, waiting for the right moment.
-At any second she might spring up and step into a shadow, walking through a disorienting maze of darkness before emerging elsewhere—though never quite where intended.
-She might teach this art... _but it will cost_.

-1. **Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
-The traveler has 5 marbles that can perform what some would call miracles.
-He used one to make Jake, Jim and the cart.
-He needs one to return home.
-He's looking for work but really wants to study humans.

-1. **Mad Monk** A figure in impossibly pink robes stumbles forward from nowhere.
-His eyes dart with a manic glint and he mumbles to himself incoherently.
-He will ask the PCs if they can spare any water.
-He's quite mad... and looking for a door.
-He might remember his name is **Jaral**.

-1. **Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.

-1. **Aware Wolf** Buzzards circle a half-eaten goat wearing a silver bell (6s).
-Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Accommodating, Haunted`) will claim to be searching for a lost dog.
-His pack only hunts at night.
-He speaks to a dead friend.

-6. **Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one traders' shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
-The traders' wagon is smoking and will soon go up in flames.
-Within the wagon are 300s of pelts and two casks of fine wine (200s).

 ### TREASURE